Ghostbird/ECFI/S300-PMU2/README.md

 MODULE_DESCRIPTION("Enabling PMU access from user mode");
 ```

-We then make a make file as follow:
+We then make a Makefile as follow:

 ```
 ifeq ($(KERNELRELEASE),)